sinetiq/api-specification-governance/README.md

 - **Service Registry** (Consul from Hashicorp): An active service registry for mapping API specification identifiers and endpoints, used to establishing right connections for wanted information exchange.

 - **Service Explorer**: List and view approved API specifications, published within the API specification registry, together with active provider API instances, published within the service registry.
-The `Sinetiq Service Explorer` is a VSCode extension that helps you find service instances and their specifications while developing.
+The `Sinetiq Service Explorer` is a VSCode extension that helps you find service instances, their specifications and verify the implementaition while developing.

 <p>&nbsp;</p>
 <div style="text-align:center">